Spydr06/amethyst/README.md

 Features:

-- [ ] `bootstrap`: Build a new fully functioning system from a single configuration file *[in progress]*
+- [x] `bootstrap`: Build a new fully functioning system from a single configuration file *[in progress]*
 - [ ] `rebuild`: Rebuild the system root on the go
 - [ ] `update`: Pull store updates from the internet and do a full rebuild
 - [ ] ...

 > [!WARNING]
 > `geode` is in especially early development state.
-To get a booting system image, please refer to commit [`7029ae7`](https://github.com/Spydr06/amethyst/tree/7029ae760673b8c08ae2168262de664acbf1bf8a) until `geode` is able to bootstrap the full system.
+Expect crashes and cryptic error messages.
 ## Building

 ### Build Dependencies: